section-engineering-education/engineering-education/content/articles/how-to-develop-an-api-architecture/index.md

 The architectural decisions about the API being developed have to be made before the actual design and development.
 It includes the technical requirements of the API, the tier, the API lifecycle management, operations and security, and finally, the API monetization.

 ### API architecture components
-Below are the essential components that API architecture consists of:
+Below are the essential components of API architecture:

 #### API Gateway
 This component is mainly concerned with security, caching, and orchestration purposes.
 In simple terms, it acts as the single gateway into the internal API architecture.